smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/TestHarness/db_test_harness/README.md

 statement becoming queued up and not necessarily running in the same order as submitted to the queue.
 For loops have the same effect.
 This obviously is not good for tranactionaal control.
 Originally the SQL statements were chained using the the *cursor.on('end', function(result) {}* functionality; this results in a recursive large stack that grows linearly per test.
-To avoid stack issues a Mtux was used so that the for loop could execute in a synchronous manner:
+To avoid stack issues a Mutux was used so that the for loop could execute in a synchronous manner:

 ```
 //